sourcegraph/about/blogposts/2021/dev-tool-time-leah-culver.md

 ## [Tower](https://www.git-tower.com/)

-> "I'm a big advocate of self-review"
+> "I'm a big advocate of self-review."

 Tower is Leah’s visual Git client of choice.
 She likes using a GUI over the command line as it lets her preview what she’s doing clearly before committing.
 For example, you can see the changes as they would appear in a pull request, which makes self-reviewing (which Leah values highly) much more pleasant.